verhovsky/books-futures-explained/src/0_background_information.md

 You probably already know what we're going to talk about in the next paragraphs from Javascript which I assume most know.

->If your exposure to Javascript has given you any sorts of PTSD earlier in life, close your eyes now and scroll down for 2-3 seconds.
+>If your exposure to Javascript callbacks has given you any sorts of PTSD earlier in life, close your eyes now and scroll down for 2-3 seconds.
 You'll find a link there that takes you to safety.

 The whole idea behind a callback based approach is to save a pointer to a set of instructions we want to run later.
 We can save that pointer on the stack before